turingschool/backend-curriculum-site/module4/lessons/fetch_refresher.md

 * What are promises used for?
 Can you give an example of when you've used one?

 Be ready to share you answer(s) with the class when we wrap up.

-## Work Time

-Pair up with your Quantified Self partner and discuss the following:

--   What are some use cases for `fetch()`?
-Name some cards from your project that will require a `fetch()` request to complete.
--   What information do you need before you can make a `fetch()` request?
--   How do you access the response from the request?

-Once you've answered those, work to implement the variety of `fetch()` requests necessary to GET, POST, DELETE, etc. to the Quantified Self API.

 ## Additional Resources